leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.07.29
+Leiting will serve for the second term on the Early Career Advisory Board of JACS Au.
+[Anouncement](https://pubs.acs.org/doi/10.1021/jacsau.5c00822)

 ### 2025.07.22
 Leiting was invited by Prof. Wei Chen to give a seminar at the University of Science and Technology of China.